 OPIOIDS

-Experts and law enforcement officials maintain there are many possible explanations for this – including expanded treatment; increased access to Medications for Opioid Use Disorder (MOUD), which uses FDA-approved medications like methadone, buprenorphine and naltrexone to manage and/or suppress opioid cravings; harm reduction techniques; the enforcement of laws; and improved educational and public health messaging campaigns – but another likely reason is a significant change in the drugs themselves.
-In November 2024, the U.S. Drug Enforcement Administration (DEA) announced that, for first time since 2021, they have seen a decrease in the potency of fentanyl pills.
-The agency reports that “the latest DEA laboratory testing indicates 5 out of 10 pills tested in 2024 contain a potentially deadly dose of fentanyl.
+But another reason could be a major change in the drugs themselves.
+In November 2024, the U.S. Drug Enforcement Administration (DEA) announced that, for the first time since 2021, they saw a decrease in the potency of fentanyl pills.
+The agency reported that “the latest DEA laboratory testing indicates 5 out of 10 pills tested in 2024 contain a potentially deadly dose of fentanyl.
 This is down from 7 out of ten pills in 2023 and 6 out of ten pills in 2022.”

-The DEA attributes this diminished potency to pressure the U.S. has put on the criminal networks that supply fentanyl to the U.S. – namely the Sinaloa and Jalisco cartels – and other international supply chains.
+The DEA attributed this diminished potency to pressure the U.S. has put on the criminal networks that supply fentanyl to the U.S. – namely the Sinaloa and Jalisco cartels – and other international supply chains.
 But experts also say there may be a hidden consequence of this shift that we must watch closely.
 As people have become more aware of the dangers of synthetic opioids like fentanyl, they may be simply replacing them with other drugs like methamphetamine or cocaine.

 This is a continuation of a distressing trend that has occurred for years.
 In Washington, D.C., “the city’s medical examiner identified fentanyl in 95 percent of the 87 overdose deaths through March of 2021, a number that had risen steadily in recent years; 281 overdose deaths in 2019; and 411 in 2020.”
 Black residents, who were then 46 percent of the city’s population “were disproportionately affected.”
 More than four out of five people who had fatal overdoses in Washington, D.C. during that time were black.